 What Do Pork Ribs Taste Like?

 Pork meat has a distinctive porky taste with a meaty, fatty mouth feel.
-Apart from the uniquely porky flavor of the meat, the flavor of pork ribs depends entirely on the preparation.
-They tend to take on the flavor of whatever sauce they are prepared with.
+Apart from the uniquely porky flavor of the meat, the flavor of pork ribs depends on the preparation.
+They tend to take on the flavor of whatever sauce or spice rub they are prepared with.

 Varieties of Pork Ribs

 Several different types of ribs are available, depending on the section of the rib cage from which they are cut.
 Each cut varies in thickness of the meat and bone, as well as fat content, which affects the flavor and texture of the cooked ribs.

 - Baby back ribs: The ribs you usually hear described as baby back ribs come from high up on the back of the hog, where they wrap around the loin.
 They're actually the same ribs that are found in bone-in pork rib chops, without the loin muscle attached.
 Technically, baby back ribs are ribs from a younger animal.
 Baby back ribs have a slight curvature to them to match the curvature of the loin.
 They're leaner, meatier, and a bit more tender than spareribs, and they contain less cartilage.
 Back ribs are usually between three and six inches wide, and they taper toward the front.
 A rack of back ribs will consist of between eight and 13 ribs.

 - Pork Spare Ribs: Spare ribs come from the belly of the hog, the lower section of ribs, extending all the way to the front of the animal and including parts of the sternum and brisket bones.
 Because they come from the belly, spare ribs have a bit more fat on them, and they're a little tougher since the muscles around the rib cage expand and contract quite a lot.
 But long slow cooking, whether in a smoker, a barbecue or even in the oven, will ensure that the meat falls off the bone.
 Spare ribs are straighter than back ribs, and maybe six to eight inches wide.
 A full rack will consist of 11 to 13 ribs.